Columbine victims | Injured 1, 2, 3, 4, 5, 6

 Mike continued to run.
 He felt another "warm feeling" on the back of his jaw and realized he'd been shot too.
 He managed to make it as far as the shed.
 Denny, John, and Adam kept running and jumped the nearby fence.
 Michael lay down and propped himself against the shed where noticed the left leg of his blue jeans was covered in blood from mid-thigh down to his ankle.

 Michael remained there next to the shed for a while.
-At one point a teacher, Mr Lowery, came by and told him that he was going to get him some help.
-Soon after Michael heard what he thought was a pipe bomb exploding then he lost consciousness for a bit.
+At one point a teacher, Coach Lowery, came by and told him that he was going to get him some help.
+Soon after, Michael heard what he thought was a pipe bomb exploding then he lost consciousness for a bit.
 The next thing he knew, two students - Evan Todd and Ryan Barrett - were trying to help him.
-The next thing he remembered after that he was being removed from the shed area by law enforcement who then transported him to paramedics.
+He was removed from the shed area by law enforcement who then transported him to paramedics.

 Michael was in intensive care for 8 days during which time doctors had to wire his jaw shut and repair a ruptured blood vessel in his leg.
 He was released April 28, 1999.